Emmotes/ic_spoilers/docs/baldric.md

     "id": 2388,
     "flavour_text": "",
     "description": {
-        "desc": "Baldric increases the effect of Healing Word by 100%.
+        "desc": "Baldric increases the effect of Healing Word by $(not_buffed amount)%.
 Additionally, Champions with the Healing role also count as Baldric's bargaining partners."
     },
     "effect_keys": [
         {